-Characteristics

-- Significant outward expansion of existing urban area to create large new settlement. - Increased densities focussed in specific locations such as town centres, airport, and main passenger transport corridors. - New tall buildings in specific locations such as town centres and seafront. - Job growth focussed in existing town centres, airport, business estates and within new settlement. - Requires significant upgrade to the strategic transport network.
+Summary of Potential Impact of Options Characteristics Advantages Disadvantages Significant outward expansion Potential for significant Loss of significant areas of Green of existing urban area to create improvements to existing Belt land.
+Loss of some greenfield land large new settlement. highway accessibility provided outside Green Belt.
+Increased densities focussed as part of new settlement. in specific locations such as Major new services and facilities Loss of some agricultural land. town centres, airport, and main provided such as schools, health passenger transport corridors. and community facilities.
+New tall buildings in specific A greater range of homes locations such as town centres provided, such as family, affordable, older people housing. and seafront.
+Job growth focussed in Retention of character and existing town centres, airport, amenities of established business estates and within new residential areas.
+Protection of key employment settlement.
+Requires significant upgrade to areas and opportunity to provide the strategic transport network. additional employment within new settlement.